trnglina/kaede/content/didnt-i-say-to-make-my-abilities-average-in-the-next-life-review.md

 - Anime
 ---

-*This review may contain only minor spoilers.*
+*This review may contain minor spoilers.*

-*Didn’t I say to make my abilities average in the next life?! is known as 私、能力は平均値でって言ったよね！ (Watashi, nouryoku wa heikinchi de tte itta yo ne!) in Japanese, and is often shorted to のうきん (Noukin).*

 The thing with Noukin is that it doesn't have a serious bone in its body.
 Not a single one.
 No matter what serious topic comes up, it'll top it off with some comedic relief and leave you feeling either uncomfortably unsatisfied, or, if you quickly came to like the characters like I did, with mixed feelings of genuine relief.